softlinkprotocol/curve-docs/docs/cross-asset-swaps.rst

     Estimate the final amount received when swapping between ``_from`` and ``_to``.

-    The actual received amount may be different if synth rates change prior to settlement.
+    Note that the actual received amount may be different due to rate changes during the settlement period.

     * ``_from``: Address of the initial asset being exchanged.
     * ``_to``: Address of the asset to swap into.